noheton/shepard/infrastructure/README.md

 > User is missing required role: bt_shepard_users_test_msc

-You may have entered the OIDC_ROLES variable incorrectly or made a mistake when configuring the identity provider.
+You may have entered the OIDC_ROLE variable incorrectly or made a mistake when configuring the identity provider.
 Ensure that the identity provider embeds the role information in the access tokens.
 For Keycloak, you must configure the realm roles to accomplish this.

+### Permission issue for logs and API key config

+When having the following error, it is a result of using two directories that require root permissions with a limited access user (UID=185).

+> LogManager error of type OPEN_FAILURE: Failed to set log file

+To keep the backend docker image secure and clean we can keep relying on the same user and make sure to [set the right directory permissions](#4-create-necessary-directories).